burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 # Pizza Tower 1.1.0 Web Port

-Pizza Tower 1.1.0 Web Port
+A Port of Pizza Tower 1.1.0 (The Noise Update) to the Web Browser

 https://drive.google.com/file/d/1DkkFvisrEHQsYiShZA9Ha-px2kaZfett/view?usp=drive_link

-A port of Pizza Tower (The Noise Update) to the Web Browser

 Unfornately there are many bugs that impact the game such as
 - No sound